-Pursuant to the new legislation, which will enter into force on 10.03.2020, companies with a valid authorisation must submit the following information and documents, which are necessary for compliance with the objects of inspection of the license, are prerequisites for obtaining a license (Documents and data must be submitted as an application for amendment, provided that this requirement can be met by 01.07.2020 at the latest):
+Pursuant to the new legislation, which will enter into force on 10.03.2020, companies with a valid authorisation must submit the following information and documents, which are necessary for compliance with the objects of inspection of the license, are prerequisites for obtaining a cryptocurrency license in Estonia (Documents and data must be submitted as an application for amendment, provided that this requirement can be met by 01.07.2020 at the latest):

 - When applying for a licence, if only documents certifying proof of absence of criminal record and identification have been presented for only one country, that the related person has and the person has multiple nationalities, such certificate and document(s) must be presented for all countries of nationality.
 Companies related with only persons with only Estonian citizenship are not required to submit such documents.